 Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.
 Deuteronomy 6:4-9

-We believe children are blessings from God.
+I believe children are blessings from God.
 He has created each child unique and special.
 Learning should be incorporated into the child's day instead of controlling his/her day.
-We believe preschoolers should be able to explore, play, and learn new things through trial and error, not through "drill and kill."
-Our comprehensive and research-based curricula allow success for the most energetic child but allow for supplemental material to be added for the child who prefers more sit-down activities.
+I believe preschoolers should be able to explore, play, and learn new things through trial and error, not through "drill and kill."
+The comprehensive and research-based ABCJesusLovesMe curricula allow success for the most energetic child while allowing for supplemental material to be added for the child who prefers more sit-down activities.

 Using the five ABCJLM Preschool Curricula the child will be exposed to the following subject matters through sit-down activities, crafts, play, and structured activities: